brkyvrkn/brkyvrkn/README.md

 - 🌱 I’m currently learning the Serverless Computing and Cloud Architecture
 - 👯 I’m looking to collaborate on image processing and deep learning project especially related to the renewable energy
 - 📫 How to reach me: berkayvurkan@yahoo.com (checking daily)
-- Check out my shared packages:
+- Take a look at my shared packages:
   - [BNet](https://github.com/brkyvrkn/BNet)
   - [BTabViewController](https://github.com/brkyvrkn/BTabViewController)